-Home > Essays > Our selection of the world’s greatest novels
+Accueil > Essays > Our selection of the world’s greatest novels

 Our selection of the world’s greatest novels

-Wednesday 21 October 2009, by Ray
+mercredi 21 octobre 2009, par Ray

 There are no doubt some novels missing from this compendium, but there can be no doubt that these 97 masterpieces from Albania, Austria (3), China, Columbia, Czechia, Egypt (2), England (22), France (24), Germany (9), Holland, Hungary, Ireland, Italy, Japan (2), Norway, Peru (2), Poland, Portugal, Russia (11), Scotland, Spain, Sweden and the U.S.A.
 (8) have all scaled the very highest heights of literary achievement in the novel form.

-see also=>More of the World’s Greatest Novels.
+see also=>More of the world’s greatest novels.

 TABLE OF CONTENTS